Matt-F-95/cli/docs/members.md

 ## `heroku members:remove EMAIL`

-removes a user from an organization or a team
+removes a user from a team

 ```
 USAGE